List of people from Pennsylvania

-Pennsylvania, the fifth most populous state in the United States, is the birthplace or childhood home of many famous Americans.
-People from Pennsylvania are called "Pennsylvanians".
+Pennsylvania, the fifth-most populous state in the United States, is the birthplace or childhood home of many famous Americans.
+People from Pennsylvania are sometimes called "Pennsylvanians".

-The following is a list of notable Americans who were born and/or lived a significant portion of their lives in Pennsylvania along with their primary Pennsylvania city or town of residence:
+The following is a list of notable Americans who were born in, or lived a significant portion of their lives in, Pennsylvania along with their primary Pennsylvania city or town of residence categorized by their respective field of notoriety.